 This course focuses on biodiversity loss and the importance of biodiversity conservation.
 In this course, students will survey the patterns of global diversity within various biomes and learn the most pressing threats leading to declines in biodiversity.
 Students will be introduced to the theory and principles involved in conservation and learn about governmental and non-governmental efforts to protect natural environments and develop sustainable practices to meet human needs.
-In addition, there will be a natural history film and a ½ day field trip to the Budapest Zoo to view ex-situ conservation in practice.
+In addition, there will be a natural history film, guest lecturers, and field trips to view conservation in practice, namely the Schönbrunn Zoo (ex-situ) and Wienerwald Biosphere Reserve (in-situ).

 Lectures, discussions, exercises, films, assigned readings, and two assignments will focus on the following: